Select a team

 England roared into the Women’s Rugby World Cup final with a resounding 40-7 victory over Ireland at the Stade Jean Bouin in Paris on Wednesday.

-After drawing with Canada in their final Pool A match, England stamped their authority on the tournament with an outstanding performance to defy the Black Fern-conquering Ireland.
+After drawing with Canada in their final Pool A match, England stamped their authority on the tournament with an outstanding performance to set up another clash against the Canadians in Sunday's showpiece.

 It was a bitter end for Ireland, who had brought so much to the tournament and earned worldwide acclaim after beating New Zealand to send the four-time defending champions crashing out at the group stage for the first time.